vuw-research-computing/raapoi-docs/docs/storage.md

 [BeeGFS tips](storage/beegfs.md)
 -->

-* __/nfs/scratch/noquota-volatile__ - This is an additional filesystem (previously referred to as beegfs).
+* __/nfs/scratch/noquota-volatile__ - This is a shared quota-free scratch area with approximately 80 TB of storage, intended for large temporary datasets and workflows that exceed standard user quotas.
 There is no quota enforcement here.
-There is 100TB of total space.
-This data is *not backed up!* **All data on this storage is periodically deleted**
+Data stored here is *not backed up!* and should be considered temporary. **Files in this filesystem may be deleted periodically without notice, so important data should not be stored here**.

 Note: Home directory quotas cannot be increased, however if you need more space in your scratch folder let us know.